Table of Contents

 Usually, we automatically connect sopranos with the traditional ukulele sound.
 The concert uke may have a bigger body and long neck, however, it still manages to maintain that recognizable uke sound.

 The Tenor uke has grown to be extremely popular lately.
-With many professional and skilled players showing a desire for a tenor-sized instrument.
+Many professional and skilled players express a desire for a tenor-sized instrument.

 Tenor uke is roughly 26 inches long, with a 17-inch scale.
 Since tenor instruments are a bit bigger than a concert, there’s much more space for the fingers to move.

 Just as the concert ukes have a fuller and louder sound in comparison with the soprano, the tenor, with its bigger dimension has a fuller and louder sound than the concert.
 However, some have stated that the sound begins to introduce some classical guitar overtones, which might not be perfect for your necessities.

 Before we start writing what separates concert and tenor ukuleles, let’s see what they’ve in common.

 It’s simple to switch between concert and tenor ukulele because they’re usually tuned to the same notes (standard ukulele tuning) and played in the same method.
 They both use the G-C-E-A standard tuning (although tenors additionally have a standard Low-G alternative tuning possibility).

 While a tenor has extra spacing between the frets, this isn’t significant enough to stop a decent player from switching between the 2 sizes easily.

 When using the same standard tuning, the chord shapes, and scale patterns are similar between concert and tenor ukulele.
 In other words: For those who can play a tenor, can play a concert and vice versa.